pforret/jekyll.forret.com/_posts/2021-03-18-lastpass-disaster-upgrade.md

 description="LastPass upgrade experience"
 %}

 I've been a happy LastPass (free) user for the last 7-8 years, using it simultaneously on all my mobile and desktop/laptop devices.
 This means that my LastPass account contains ALL MY PASSWORDS AND CREDIT CARDS.
-The service it delivers is valuable, and that's why I decided to pay for it.
-Today (April 18) my mobile LastPass app finally told me I had to either lose the mobile/desktop synchronisation or upgrade to the premium version (3$/month).
+The service it delivers is valuable, and that's why I decided: when the day comes, I will pay for it.
+That day was today (April 18).
+My mobile LastPass app finally told me lose functionality or upgrade to the premium version (3$/month).
 I selected 'upgrade'.
 What followed was a complete _sh*t show_ that could have been a disaster.

 ## My upgrade experience